Providence, Rhode Island: College and universities

 In addition, the Community College of Rhode Island, Roger Williams University, and University of Rhode Island have satellite campuses in the city.
 Between these schools, the number of post-secondary students is between 32,000 and 44,000.
 Higher education exerts a considerable presence in the city's politics and economy, compounded by the fact that Brown University is the city's second-largest employer.

-There are several private schools in the city's East Side, including Moses Brown, the Lincoln School, and the Wheeler School.
-La Salle Academy, a Catholic college preparatory school, is located in the North End, near Providence College.
-The public charter schools Time Squared Academy High School (K–12) and Textron Chamber of Commerce (9–12) are funded by GTECH Corporation and Textron respectively.
-In addition, the city's South Side houses Community Preparatory School, a private school serving primarily low-income students in grades 3–8.
-There are two separate centers for students with special needs.
-Providence Hebrew Day School (1946) is a local Jewish school.